cmdruid/crypto-tools/README.md

   key_tweaks   ?: Bytes[]
   // If validation fails, throw an error instead of returning false. throws        : boolean
-  // If keys during the signing during should be negated for even-ness. xonly         : boolean
+  // If keys used during the signing operation should be negated for even-ness. xonly         : boolean
 }
 ```